Campaign of the Month: October 2017

 The president of Tulane University lives in this mansion donated to the university by Sam “The Banana Man” Zemurray, one-time head of United Fruit, predecessor to today’s Chiquita.
 The company is most infamous for its role in the United States 1954 overthrow of Guatemala’s democratically elected government, but it has been involved in a number of other incidents, from the 1928 “Banana massacre” that saw as many as 2,000 Colombian workers killed for striking, to its present-day funding of right-wing Colombian paramilitary groups that butcher peasants, unionists, indigenous people, human rights workers, teachers and left-wing political activists.
 Zemurray himself reigned over his banana-built empire from 1899 to 1961 before dying in the mansion that he willed to Tulane University.

 Black Pearl, so named in 1974 by city planners, is a sort of microcosm of New Orleans.
 Driving through it, one notices that Black Pearl has some surprisingly varied and interesting architecture for such a small triangle of land.
 The recently developed Uptown Square area provides several new community assets to the neighborhood.
-In fact, people have recently begun to call this neighborhood Uptown Triangle.
-One resident, Richard McCarthy, had this to say about life in Black Pearl:
+People have recently begun to call this neighborhood Uptown Triangle.
+One resident remarked about life in Black Pearl:

 “There is a lot of long term stability in the neighborhood.
 There are clearly defined boundaries so there are not many people roaming through the neighborhood.
 It’s really quiet.
 Except for the boats and trains, which I really love hearing.
 I love being near the river.
 And it doesn’t flood here.
 It’s diverse.
 Definitely a microcosm of New Orleans.”